A washing machine control panel

 Looking for more customizable laundry cycles?

-Whirlpool® washers and dryers with Intuitive Touch Controls make it easy to choose the right settings for each load—just select “what” and “how” you want to wash or dry.
-With different cycles and customizable settings, washers and dryers from Whirlpool brand can provide the right fabric care for your family’s favorite outfits and help take the stress out of laundry day.
+Select Whirlpool® Washers and Dryers with Intuitive Touch Controls guide you to the right cycle combinations or let you customize your own.
+With different cycles and customizable settings on select models, washers and dryers from Whirlpool brand can provide the right fabric care for your family’s favorite outfits and help take the stress out of laundry day.

 Gold home heartbeat logo over image of a tablet with Whirlpool blog page displayed in the background Gold home heartbeat logo over image of a tablet with Whirlpool blog page displayed in the background